kubernetes/community/contributors/design-proposals/storage/container-storage-interface-inline-volumes.md

 	// Required.
 	Driver string

-	// VolumeHandle is the unique volume name returned by the CSI volume
+	// VolumeHandle is the unique ID of the volume.
+It is the ID used in all CSI
-	// plugin’s CreateVolume to refer to the volume on all subsequent calls.
+	// calls.
-	// Required.
+	// Required
 	VolumeHandle string

 	// Optional: The value to pass to ControllerPublishVolumeRequest.